Group-B-Java/Java_project/README.md

 ## Dependencies

-Running on Java version javac 23.0.1
+Running on Java version javac 23.0.1, Environment used: Eclipse IDE